 Teaching Ideas for Holes

-#1 Character Trait Booklets
+Teaching Ideas for Holes #1 ~ Character Trait Booklets

-#2 Figurative Language
+Teaching Ideas for Holes #2 ~ Figurative Language

-NOTE: If you have difficulty playing the audio clips in the PowerPoints, here is the link to a zipped file containing all four PowerPoint presentations along with the audio files.
+NOTE: If you have difficulty playing the audio clips in the PowerPoint presentations, here is the link to a zipped file containing all four PowerPoint presentations along with the audio files.

 Teaching Ideas for Holes #3 ~ Character Traits

 Assign each student one character from Holes.
 The student is to write a character description from the first person point of view.
 Click here to read all character descriptions.

-#4 Dig Activity
+Teaching Idea #4 ~ Dig Activity

 Here is the recipe we used:

-Combine cream cheese and cream in Crock Pot.
+Combine cream cheese and cream in Crock-Pot.

 Add remaining ingredients.

-Cover and heat 30 minutes.
+Cover and heat for 30 minutes.